13 time-saving Mac keyboard shortcuts to make you more productive

 or the Option key, which looks like this: (⌥)

-…and both of which are located in the lower-left of your keyboard.
+. . . and both are located in the lower-left of your keyboard.

-Sometimes the Shift key or Control (CTRL) key are involved, but you all know what those ones look like.
+Sometimes the Shift key or Control (CTRL) key are involved, but you all know what those look like.
 I just know that I still get the Command and Options keys mixed up even though their names are written on the keys, for crying out loud.

 Command-Tab